AlejandroSantorum/scikit-rmt/README.md

 ## Attribution
 This project has been developed by Alejandro Santorum Varela (2021) as part of the final degree project in Computer Science (Autonomous University of Madrid), supervised by Alberto Suárez González.
-It was later revised and improved in 2025 to  has been revised and improved in 2025 to support up to Python 3.12.
+It has been revised and improved in 2025 to support Python versions from 3.8 to 3.12.

 If you happen to use `scikit-rmt` in your work or research, please cite its GitHub repository: